Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

-In summary, we report the first x-ray scattering evidence of the Bragg glass phase in a family of disordered charge density wave systems, Pd-intercalated ErTe$_3$.
+In summary, we report the first x-ray scattering evidence suggesting the existence of a Bragg glass phase in a family of disordered charge density wave systems, Pd-intercalated ErTe$_3$.
 In order to disentangle intrinsic phase fluctuation effects of the CDW from crystalline imperfections despite finite experimental resolution, we obtained comprehensive XRD data spanning $\sim 20,000$ Brillouin zones over 30-300K range of temperatures.
 We then analyzed the entire $\sim$150GB of XRD data using \xtec, an unsupervised machine learning tool for revealing collective phenomena from voluminous temperature dependent XRD data\cite{Venderley2022Proc.Natl.Acad.Sci.}.
-We employed a multi-faceted approach of tracking three features, namely the peak height, the peak width, and the peak asymmetry, throughout the entire dataset.
+We employed a multi-faceted approach of tracking three features, namely the peak height, the peak width, and the asymmetry in satellite diffuse scattering, throughout the entire dataset.
 Consolidating the results of this analysis, we were able to disentangle the effects of lattice imperfections and finite momentum resolution from the intrinsic tendency for topological quasi-long range order into a Bragg glass phase.
-Thus we discovered that the Bragg glass phase spans most of the phase space that exhibits transport anisotropy, extending up to remarkably high temperatures.
+We also observe that except for the pristine sample, there is an asymmetry in the satellite diffuse scattering at all intercalation levels, which indicates all intercalated samples have disorder pinning.
+We thus claim that even an infinitesimal intercalation introduces disorder and destroys the long-range order to a Bragg glass order.
+Thus we discovered that for $x>0$, the temperature and momentum dependence of the diffraction signal is consistent with the Bragg glass phase spanning most of the phase space that exhibits transport anisotropy, extending up to remarkably high temperatures.
+Future diffraction experiments at higher resolution and brightness can further confirm the Bragg glass nature of the anisotropic phase by detecting the power-law tails.